Best Water Fed Pole System: How To Choose A WaterFed® Cart

 of DI will pay off in Loading...

-Once you’ve decided to get into pure water window cleaning, your most important decision is whether to get a DI Only or High Efficiency Multi-Filtration system.
-Either will get your water clean and allow you to do WaterFed® cleaning, but they do have some important differences.
+Once you’ve decided to get into pure water window cleaning, you're going to want to find the best water fed pole system for your needs.
+Your most important decision is whether to get a DI Only or High Efficiency Multi-Filtration system.
+Either will get your water clean and allow you to do WaterFed® cleaning, but these water fed pole systems do have some important differences.

 DI Only systems use one kind of filtration, Deionization Resin.
 This resin will get you to 0 TDS (Total Dissolved Solids).
 Some DI Only systems use several DI filters in a series, but they still only use one kind of filtration.
 These systems are very easy to use.

 High Efficiency Multi-Filtration Systems use a series of different types of filters to purify your water.
 They start with a Carbon Sediment Filter, go through a Reverse Osmosis Membrane (this is the workhorse of these systems), and finish with a DI filter.
 The earlier filters prolong the life of your DI filter and make your cart far less expensive to operate in the long run.
 These systems are sometimes referred to as Multi-Stage or RO/DI.
 There is a bit more of a learning curve with these systems than with the DI Only (don’t worry, Triple Crown Systems come with written and video quickstart guides!).Shop Systems